 1. Ongoing Education

-Emergency physicians and staff must keep up with new medical billing rules and regulations to ensure they’re not unknowingly miscoding claims.
+Emergency physicians and staff must keep up with new rules and regulations for emergency medicine billing to ensure they’re not unknowingly miscoding claims.
 Medicare/Medicaid billing manuals/procedures can be overly complicated, and coding errors and simple misunderstandings could lead to adverse consequences.

 However, continuing education requires a significant amount of time and energy, as does learning new emergency billing software.
 All of this can take away time and resources from physicians and staff that should be devoted to patient care.